uktrade/metalsmith-page-builder/README.md

 # metalsmith-page-builder
-Metalsmith plugin to build static website driven by iigb website structure files.
+Metalsmith plugin to build static website driven by json structure files.

 ## Table of contents